 their ID card and receive a visitor's badge.

-Shemford has an established Homework Policy with sanctions in
+Shemford has an established Homework Policy with sanctions in place for

 Every young person should grow up with self responsibility ‘My work – I have to